surniaulula/wpsso/readme.txt

 = 5.1.0-dev.7 =

-(2019/07/03) Added a fallback to the default attribute value when a WooCommerce variation attribute is empty.
+(2019/07/03) Added support for the WooCommerce Show Single Variations plugin.
+Added a fallback to the default attribute value when a WooCommerce variation attribute is empty.
 Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values.

 = 5.0.1 =